 Black pepper, to taste

-1. In a small skillet, add the shallots and olive oil.
+1. First, you’ll work on the asparagus potato salad’s dressing.
+In a small skillet, add the shallots and olive oil.
 Warm over HIGH heat until the shallots start to sizzle.
 Stir around for ~25-30 seconds.
 Be mindful not to brown or burn the shallots.
 Remove from heat and set aside to cool.

 2. Add 1″-2″ of water to a large pot.
 Lower a steam basket over it.
-Add the baby potatoes in a single layer.
-Cover with a lid, bring the water to a boil, and then, steam the baby potatoes for 20-35 minutes or until they are soft enough to enjoy eating.
-Test by piercing them with a fork.
+Add the potatoes in a single layer.
+Cover with a lid, bring the water to a boil, and then, steam the potatoes for 20-35 minutes or until they are soft enough to enjoy eating.
+Pierce with a fork to test.

-3. When the baby potatoes are cooked through, add the sliced asparagus over them, cover with a lid and steam for 2-3 minutes or until the asparagus are still firm, but soft enough to enjoy eating.
+3. When the potatoes are cooked through, add the sliced asparagus over them, cover with a lid and steam for 2-3 minutes or until the asparagus are firm, but soft enough to enjoy eating in the salad.

-4. Using togs or a slotted spoon, remove the baby potatoes and asparagus from the steamer basket, and place them on a chopping board.
-You want them to stop steaming and start to cool.
+4. Using a slotted spoon, remove the potatoes and asparagus from the steamer basket, and place them on a chopping board.
+Allow them to cool.

-5. When the baby potatoes are cool enough to handle, slice them in half with a sharp knife.
+5. When the potatoes are cool enough to handle, slice them in half.

-6. In a large mixing bowl, add the cooled olive oil with shallots, the horseradish, apple cider vinegar, fresh dill, salt and black pepper.
-Whisk together.
+6. In a large salad bowl, whisk together the cooled olive oil with shallots, the horseradish, apple cider vinegar, fresh dill, salt and black pepper.

-7. Add the sliced baby potatoes and asparagus to the dressing in the large mixing bowl.
+7. Add the potatoes and asparagus to the dressing in the large salad bowl.

 8. Stir everything together.
-Taste and adjust flavors, if necessary (more apple cider vinegar? more horseradish? salt?).
+Taste the asparagus potato salad, and adjust flavors, if needed (more apple cider vinegar? horseradish? salt?).
 Serve.